 Ken Thompson: <laugh> these were just-- they're just crazy.
-The hardest one is a queen and pawn against queen and people avoid this like the plague because it's-- the queens are just wild on the board and they're interpolated with million checks before every pawn move so the-- in the '60s n game there's one that-- this runs about-- depending on where the pawn is, this can run up to about a hundred moves so they put in a hundred and fifty move exception for a couple of these very long positions pawn against queen and anyway they started putting in more and more exceptions and finally they just canned it and so they change these rules about four times adding exceptions and then they said 'that's it, 50 moves and if you can't win tough' <laugh> so they're back now to no exceptions 50 moves.
-Okay, and the current record is in a six game-- six it's king and two rooks against the king and a knight-- a king, a rook and a knight and it's like two hundred and fifty moves, I'll give you exact numbers sometimes
+The hardest one is a queen and pawn against queen.
+People avoid this like the plague because the queens are just wild on the board and they're interpolated with a million checks before every pawn move.
+In the '60s endgames there's one that-- this runs about-- depending on where the pawn is, this can run up to about a hundred moves, so they put in a hundred and fifty move exception for a couple of these very long positions of Queen and pawn against queen.
+They started putting in more and more exceptions and finally they just canned it -- and so they changed these rules about four times adding exceptions -- and then they said 'that's it, 50 moves and if you can't win, tough'. <laugh> So they're back now to: no exceptions 50 moves.
+The current record is king and two rooks against a king, a rook and a knight and it's like two hundred and fifty moves.
+I'll give you exact numbers sometimes

-Q: I just find that's an interesting interaction between the software finding these things and human-- extra human play were...
+Q: I just find that's an interesting interaction between the software finding these things and human-- extra human play

-Ken Thompson: Enough of these now are in the literature are on the web or they're databases around where you can go find the answers that they become celebrities.
-When they show up in a famous human game and a human doesn't do them right, suddenly everybody on the web's an expert and they you know <inaudible> and there was a one of the Fischer \\\\\ games that ended up in a draw with \\\\\ based on...
+Ken Thompson: Enough of these now are in the literature, are on the web, or there are databases around where you can go find the answers that they become celebrities.
+When they show up in a famous human game and a human doesn't do them right, suddenly everybody on the web's an expert and they

+..."Fisher did this". ..
+In one of the Fisher-Spassky games that ended up in a draw it was in fact a win based on...

-Q: ...on these cases yeah interesting.
-So let's see so I guess an interesting question looking back on this is to what extent did the structure of your software change from you know when you had a program that was playing something that 12 or 1300 to Bell at the end, the parts where you replaced software by the sort of equivalent hardware.
+Q: ...on these cases, yeah interesting.
+So let's see...
+I guess an interesting question looking back on this is to what extent did the structure of your software change from when you had a program that was playing something that's 12 or 1300 to Belle at the end.
+There's clearly the parts where you replaced software by the sort of equivalent hardware.
 Were there other particular structural changes that went on?

-Ken Thompson: Oh the first ones I didn't really understand alpha beta and it was kind of a mess you know and you'd compare things and quit and you know it was just really not under control.
-But then as soon as I really boiled down the essence of alpha beta and got that then they were all the same after that.
-They had little different extension rules you know where you search deeper and keep track of how deep you've gone and stuff.
+Ken Thompson: Oh the first ones I didn't really understand alpha beta and it was kind of a mess, and you'd compare things and quit and it was just really not under control.
+But then as soon as I really boiled down the essence of alpha beta and got that, then they were all the same after that.
+They had little different extension rules where you search deeper and keep track of how deep you've gone and stuff.